-We follow the new Liverpool Anglican Diocese syllabus.
-We are a Church of England (Aided) Primary School and as expressed in our mission statement, we aim to be a community in which the ethos and curriculum reflect the Christian principles on which the school was founded.
-RE was inspected in November 2013 and our provision was described as "outstanding"in all areas.
+We are a Church of England (Aided) Primary School and as expressed in our wholly Christian mission statement; Jesus said, "Come follow me and live your life the way God wants you to."
+We aim to be a community in which the ethos and curriculum reflect the Christian principles on which the school was founded.
+RE was inspected by SIAMS in November 2013 and our provision was described as "Outstanding"in all areas.

 - St. Thomas' has an ethos based on a clear and explicit recognition of its Christian foundation.
 Our school is extremely successful in creating a caring and Christian environment in which children thrive and are happy.